 The market seems to indicate that such an education in general management is worthwhile: the number and type of general management degrees, led by the traditional 2-year Masters in Business Administration (MBA), have proliferated; and the price of such degrees has risen steadily.
-Within and without the management education system, however, various parties have leveled critiques questioning the validity of both the practice and concept of the general management degree.
-Often these critiques focus on very specific problems with management education - content emphases, format, etc. - but some critiques, like those of Henry Mintzberg propose more fundamental problems that require a conceptual and practical overhaul of graduate management education.
+Within and without the management education system, however, various parties have leveled critiques questioning the validity of both the practice and concept of the general management education - content emphases, format, etc. - but some critiques, like those of Henry Mintzberg propose more fundamental problems that require a conceptual and practical overhaul of graduate management education.
 This paper builds on the Mintzberg critique by offering a Hayekian analysis of graduate management education focused on how MBA programs approach (implicitly or explicitly) the knowledge problem in the firm.